-We are also developing novel methodology to assess the effect of donor-specific antibody in the allograft by adapting laser capture microdissection techniques coupled with gene expression studies to renal allografts.
+We are also developing a novel methodology to assess the effect of donor-specific antibody in the allograft by adapting laser capture microdissection techniques coupled with gene expression studies to renal allografts.

 Why Mayo Clinic?

 Why not Mayo Clinic?
 The resources available for a young faculty member excited about doing clinical and translational research at Mayo are amazing.
-Specifically in the transplant center, there is a culture of team science and spirit of collaboration.
+Specifically in the Transplant Center, there is a culture of team science and spirit of collaboration.

 I also have access to the state of the art from a basic science perspective, while also being able to take care of patients.
 This is the optimal environment for translational research.